Zakaria-Trachni/Amazon-Reviews-Sentiment-Analysis-CNN-RNN/README.md

-# Amazon-Fine-Food-Reviews-Sentiment-Analysis-CNN-RNN
+# Amazon-Reviews-Sentiment-Analysis-CNN-RNN
-Amazon Fine Food Reviews Sentiment Analysis using CNN and RNN models
+Amazon Reviews Sentiment Analysis using CNN and RNN models with 95% accuracy.